Strategy Setup

 <figure><img src="/files/g2zo9Svf3tnJkTX0yZpQ" alt=""><figcaption><p>Percentage</p></figcaption></figure>

-In the automation platform, you must chose one of three allocation types: percentage, fixed value, and fixed quantity.&#x20;
+In the automation platform, you must choose one of three allocation types: percentage, fixed value, or fixed quantity.

-Note, the calculations in the automation platform are the same architecture as the backtester.
-I.E they are based on Reg-T and not Portfolio (or other) types of margin accounts.&#x20;
+Note: The calculations in the automation platform use the same architecture as the backtester.
+They are based on Reg-T, not portfolio margin or other margin account types.

-Percentage will use the % of the specified account.
-The calculation is based on account NLV, but the user will also have brokerage BP requirements.&#x20;
+Percentage uses a percentage of the specified account.
+The calculation is based on account NLV, but the user must also meet brokerage buying power requirements.

 <figure><img src="/files/LqtEyWCNhUAaSkwuOMrL" alt=""><figcaption><p>Fixed Value</p></figcaption></figure>